Privacy Policy

 7. International transfers

-We may process data in countries other than your own.
-Where required, we use appropriate safeguards for transfers, such as Standard Contractual Clauses (SCCs) for GDPR/UK GDPR.
-We implement technical and organisational measures to protect data irrespective of location.
+We may process data in countries other than your own (for example, in the United States, where some of our service providers operate).
+Where we transfer personal information across borders, we use contractual and technical safeguards with our providers and implement technical and organisational measures to protect data irrespective of location.

 8. Data retention